AudioFluff/PyPhonic/README.md

 In particular, the VST plugin automatically pulls `presets.json` and uses that to populate the presets dropdown.
 If you come up with a great preset and want to share it, please consider making a pull request.

+## License

+This Python package is licensed under the MIT license.
+The VST plugin is under separate license.

 ### How to add to presets.json

 ```